The following outlines FM’s services provided and guidance in support of the University of Minnesota Sunrise Plan

 FM Staff Behavior and Everyone’s Personal Responsibility

 FM staff practices physical distancing and follows recommended behavioral guidelines.
-They carry masks and are expected to wear them at all times when in buildings unless they are alone in their cube, office or shop.
+They are expected to wear masks at all times in posted areas.
 We all play a part in keeping each other safe.
 For more general Information on how to protect yourself, others, our University environment, and all other environments, visit the following:

 Submit questions, comments, feedback related to FM services and guidance provided on this webpage.